Sunday Assembly Brighton – Green Green Biomass of Home – Sunday 12th July 2026

 Spring is finally rolling around, and there are some changes afoot.
 We love running Sunday Assembly Brighton, and are grateful for everyone who contributes, whether by volunteering, baking, or simply showing up.

 It’s been a tough few months with our volunteer & organising committee depleting.
 As we mentioned last assembly, we’ve put our heads together about how best to sustain this community while not burning out our regular volunteers and committee.
 For the time being, we will be running assemblies every other month.
-The next assembly will be on Sunday 10th May, 11am at Middle Street School.
+The next assembly will be on Sunday 12th July, 11am at St Stephen’s Hall, BN1 3BF.
 More details to follow soon.

-See you in May… or on Thursday 16th April, 6pm at the Battle of Trafalgar for a planning meeting cough cough 😉
+See you in at the Assembly… or on Thursday 16th July, 6pm at the Battle of Trafalgar for a planning meeting cough cough 😉

 Amy, Leon & Robert on behalf of Sunday Assembly Brighton